 We also recognise that at times difficulties may arise within a family, which can impact upon a child’s learning and school attendance.
 In such cases, it is important for a pupil or parent to speak to a person within their school, who in confidence, will listen and discuss the best way forward.
 Each school offers a network of pastoral support.
 We believe in working closely with the pupils and parents to ensure a child’s education is not interrupted and they can continue to attend school regularly.

 A parent is responsible for ensuring their child being of compulsory school age receives a suitable full-time education and attends school regularly.
 This is a legal requirement.
 A child reaches compulsory school age on or after their fifth birthday.
 If they turn five between 1 January and 31 March, they are of compulsory school age on 31 March; if they turn five between 1 April and 31 August they are of compulsory school age on 31 August.
 If they turn five between 1 September and 31 December, they are of compulsory school age on 31st December.
 A child continues to be of compulsory school age until the last Friday of June in the school year that they reach sixteen.

 As our schools are situated across four local authorities, there will be a variation in the penalties imposed where leave of absence in term time is taken and has not been granted.

 The process for issuing fines is regulated in different ways by each local authority, links for which can be found on the Attendance Information page.

-Any enquiries to be made to Mrs Jill Benson, Head of Attendance and Welfare
+Any inquiries to be made to Mrs. Jill Benson, Head of Attendance and Welfare